Mobile accessibility statement

 Known issues

-We test the accessibility of our app to discover how we’re doing and where we can improve.
+We test our app to discover where we can improve.
 We know some parts are not fully accessible.
-Sometimes the platform (iOS or Android) or the technology we’re using to build the app may have issues.
+Sometimes the platform (iOS or Android), service or technology we’re using to build the app may also have issues.

 Some issues are resolved by using the latest version of iOS or Android.
-Issues that only happen with older versions of iOS or Android are not listed here.
+Issues that only happen on older versions of iOS or Android are not listed here.

 Both platforms (iOS and Android)